Save lives, from the workplace to anyplace.

-Urgent: To ensure the health and wellbeing of our instructors and students due to current coronavirus pandemic, the National Safety Council and the Massachusetts Registry of Motor Vehicles (MA RMV) have canceled all Massachusetts classroom 8-hour Driver Retraining Programs through Aug.
-15.
+Urgent: To ensure the health and wellbeing of our instructors and students due to current coronavirus pandemic, the National Safety Council and the Massachusetts Registry of Motor Vehicles (MA RMV) have canceled all Massachusetts classroom 8-hour Driver Retraining Programs until further notice.

 NOW AVAILABLE: MA RMV has temporarily approved an alternative way to deliver the statutorily required content in the form of a 4-hour online class.
 For a limited time, your participation in the online course will fulfill your in-person class requirement.
 The process is easy and convenient, and the online course can be completed anywhere you have an internet connection.